Gourikrishna1311/NexaIQ/README.md

 explainable AI-powered predictive analytics, anomaly-based threat detection, and a conversational AI layer into one unified system.

-Built as a pre-MTech research project addressing four documented gaps in current CRM-AI literature.
+Built as a research project addressing four documented gaps in current CRM-AI literature.

 ## Architecture